www.BillSmithBooks.com BillSmithBooks.com

 What's Next?

 Look to see a steady stream of Outlaw Galaxy stories and books.
-I'm just getting started and the galaxy is a big place.
+I'm just getting started.
+The galaxy is a big place.

-Sign up for the FREE Newsletter so you can find out about the latest Outlaw Galaxy stories and other news from this humble publisher.
+Sign up for the FREE Newsletter.
+Just email me: bill@billsmithbooks.com and type "Subscribe."
+That way, you can find out about the latest Outlaw Galaxy stories and other news from this humble author.

 Where can I buy Outlaw Galaxy books?

-Right now, Outlaw Galaxy books and ebooks are available exclusively through this website.
+Outlaw Galaxy books are available through this website and all major ebook retailers, including Smashwords, Amazon, Barnes & Noble, Kobo and Apple.
 For more ordering information.

 What are your favorite Star Wars books?

 Where to begin?
-My first loves are the original Star Wars novelization (ghost written by Alan Dean Foster) and the Brian Daley Han Solo novels.
-From the Bantam era, I greatly enjoyed Mike Stackpole's phenomenal X-wing novels, Timothy Zahn's Star Wars novels and A.C.
+My first loves are the original Star Wars novelization (ghost written by Alan Dean Foster) and Brian Daley's amazing Han Solo novels.
+From the Bantam era, I greatly enjoyed Mike Stackpole's phenomenal X-wing novels, Timothy Zahn's Thrawn series -- well, honestly, anything by Stackpole and Zahn -- and A.C.
 Crispin's young Han Solo saga.

 With the new Del Rey line, James Luceno and Matthew Stover have written novels that I believe truly captured the spirit of Star Wars.
+Matthew Stover's novelization of Revenge of the Sith was wonderful and my hat is off to Terry Brooks for his excellent adaptation of The Phantom Menace as he very artfully dealt with what I considered the flaws of the film.
 I've generally enjoyed the Clone Wars-era books because it's an area where there's plenty of new terrain to explore.
+I have really enjoyed the stories by John Jackson Miller, Drew Karpyshyn, Paul S. Kemp, and Sean Williams and Shane Dix.

-Dark Horse Comics is publishing some pretty good comics these days.
-Still, I have a deep fondness for the best of the old Marvel Star Wars comics -- the Shira Brie storyline, the Tarkin, the Tagge saga, the Wheel, Vance the bounty hunter and so on.
+Dark Horse Comics is publishing some pretty good comics these days, particularly Star Wars: Legacy, which has done some incredible things with the universe.
+I have a deep fondness for the best of the old Marvel Star Wars comics -- the Shira Brie storyline, the Tarkin, the Tagge saga, the Wheel, Vance the bounty hunter, the quest to rescue Han Solo and other Marvel storylines will always rank among my favorite Star Wars stories.
+I even have a fondness for Jaxxon, the seven-foot-tall green Rabbitoid.

 Can I send you my ideas for new Star Wars or Outlaw Galaxy books?